 The solution I put together was to stream the video from the iPad to an Apple TV device.
-It accepts a mirroring feed from the tablet via either wifi or bluetooth.
-The Apple TV has an HDMI output, which can then be plugged in to most modern TVs and monitors.
-As I noted, though, the gym projector only takes a VGA feed, so I needed a HDMI to VGA adapter to convert the signal to get it to the projector.
+It accepts a mirroring feed from the tablet via either WiFi or Bluetooth.
+The Apple TV has an HDMI output, which can then be plugged in to any modern TV or monitor.
+As I noted, though, the gym projector at Svedala only took a VGA feed, so I needed a HDMI to VGA adapter to convert the signal to get it to the projector.

 Here’s the tricky bit.

-In the gyms at both Svedala and MSU we ran up against issues using the Wifi.
-The networks were not open to mobile device to mobile device (e.g. iPad to Apple TV).
-Blue Tooth connectivity between devices was the option we went with at Svedala.
-At MSU, though, we opted for linking everything up to our own wireless router.
-It made for a much better signal and range than Blue Tooth.
+In the gyms at both Svedala and MSU we ran up against issues using the WiFi.
+The networks were not open to mobile device to mobile device connection (e.g. iPad to Apple TV).
+This seems to often be the case for public networks, and even private ones.
+Bluetooth connectivity between devices was the option we went with at Svedala.
+Not the best.
+We had all sorts of connectivity issues.

 This is not the perfect system by any stretch.
 For one thing, I’d love a somewhat better camera with more options in terms of zoom.
 We make do with the resources available, though.

 Of course, video delay is only useful if the players actually look at it.
 That’s something you’ll need to train them to do.
 Once they get into the habit, though, it provides excellent immediate feedback – and sometimes lots of laughs. 🙂

 Once you have the technology in place, here’s some advice on using it.

 6 Steps to Better Practices - Free Guide

 Join my mailing list today and get this free guide to making your practices the best, along with loads more coaching tips and information.